67 Bridge St, Norwell, MA 02061, USA

 Owned By: Town of Norwell, Town of Marshfield

 The Union Street Bridge spans the North River from Union Street in Marshfield to Bridge Street in Norwell.
-On the Marshfield side, there is a launch for canoes and kayaks.
+On the Marshfield side, there is a launch for canoes and kayaks and a picnic table.
 On the Norwell side, there is a Town Landing with a ramp for boats (residents only).
 On the water in this area, be aware of swift currents and low bridge clearance.

 Tide Math: High tide at the Union Street Bridge is about 60-90 minutes after the Boston high tide.
 Set off from here to go clamming!